TwoScoopGames/Duolastic/task-list.md

   - Tested working: PS4 (mac) and XBox 360 (mac/linux)
   - Issue with player 2

-3. `Funnel mode`
+3. `Funnel mode` MVP
-  - MVP
   - press button to toggle modes (cone/funnel)
   - directional controls do not allow player to move
   - player changes to single cylinder (the actual player entity remains?)
   - if ball touches player ball follows player
   - direction player points directional controls is the direction the ball will "launch" when mode is toggled again

+## non-prioritized

-  - Final
+- `Funnel mode` Final
   - Player becomes funnel into the ground
     - cut out hole the shape of the player's bottom cylinder in the cube?
     - lighting/ adjustments to make the funnel look right
   - The player in funnel mode hears all sounds in reverse (duplicate audio files)

-## non-prioritized

 - get shadows working